Display¶

 This chapter helps to write some basic LLUI_DISPLAY_impl.h

-implementations according the display buffer mode (see Display Configurations).
+implementations according to the display buffer policy (see Display Configuration).

-The pseudo-code calls external function such as LCD_DRIVER_xxx
+The pseudo-code calls external functions such as LCD_DRIVER_xxx

 or DMA_DRIVER_xxx